amalgam8/amalgam8/README.md

 flag):
 * None: if no authorization mode is defined, all instances are registered into a default shared namespace.
 * Trusted: namespace is retrieved directly from the Authorization header.
-This provides namespace separation in a trusted environment (e.g., single tenant with multiple applications or environments)
+This provides namespace separation in a trusted environment (e.g., single tenant with multiple applications or environments).
 * JWT: encodes the namespace value in a signed JWT token claim.

 | Environment Key | Flag Name                   | Example Value(s)            | Description | Default Value |